 However, PayScale.com shows that other factors can impact total pay, including overtime, bonuses, and profit-sharing.
 In fact, it reports the yearly surgical tech salary as falling between $31,000 and $66,000 with these considerations factored in.
 It also reports that neuroscience, neurosurgery, open heart and vascular skills can affect pay for the job and that most people move onto other positions after approximately 20 years.

 Career Outlook for Surgical Technologists

-That surgical technologists are less expensive to hire to work in an operating room compared to registered nurses.
+- Surgical technologists are less expensive to hire to work in an operating room compared to registered nurses.

-That advances in technology have occurred in the 21st-century, making surgical operations safer than they were in the past.
+- Advances in technology have occurred in the 21st-century, making surgical operations safer than they were in the past.